EdLlewellin/PyroTracker/README.md

     * Go to `File -> Open Video...` to load a video file.
     * Use the slider, buttons, or `Mouse Wheel` to navigate frames.
 Use `Spacebar` to toggle play/pause.
     * Use `Ctrl + Mouse Wheel` or overlay buttons (+/-) to zoom, and left-click-drag to pan.
 Use the overlay "Fit" button (⤢) to reset view.
     * **(Optional) Set Scale:** In the "Scale Configuration" panel, enter a value for `m/px` (or `px/m`) and press Enter.
-The other box will auto-update.
-Check "Display in meters" to see coordinates in meters in the "Points" table. **Check "Show Scale Bar" to display the scale bar on the image view if a scale is set.**
+The other box will auto-update. **Alternatively, click 'Set' under 'Scale from feature', click two points on the image, enter the known distance in meters, and click OK.** Check "Display in meters" to see coordinates in meters in the "Points" table.
+Check "Show Scale Bar" and/or "Show scale line" to display the respective visual aids on the image view if a scale is set (and line defined for the latter).
     * In the "Coordinate System" panel, select the desired system.
 Use "Pick Custom" to set a user-defined origin.
 Toggle the origin marker with "Show Origin".
 Observe live cursor coordinates (shown in both pixels and meters if scale is set).
     * Click "New Track" in the "Tracks" tab (or press `Ctrl+N`).
     * **Select** a track using `Ctrl+Click` on a marker or by clicking its table row.